 In many ways, Juba tells the story of South Sudan.
 It’s the youngest Capital City in the world.
-Juba is one of the fastest growing cities.
-Juba is an emerging tourist destination with a rich cultural heritage and a vibrant atmosphere.
+One of the fastest growing cities, an emerging tourist destination with a rich cultural heritage and a vibrant atmosphere.
 Despite its turbulent history, Juba offers visitors a unique blend of modern development and traditional African charm.
 The country broke away from Sudan in July 2011, after a period of autonomy that started at the end of the second Sudanese civil war (1983-2005).
 By then, Juba was a small garrison town

 Healthcare